WCSCourses/Helminths_2021/manuals/module_6_genome_variation/module_6_genome_variation.md

 restore.session(file =	"wtac_helminths.workbook.Rdata")

+# we can double-check which packages are loaded in the saved session using the following command

+(.packages())

-# We can save this environment for later by using the following:
+# Once we have done some work, we can save this environment for later by using the following:

 save.session(file = "wtac_helminths.workbook.Rdata")